 Lessons

-• Ensure that you’re executing the correct pear script (on Unix, use which to determine absolute path of the script being used)
+- Ensure that you’re executing the correct pear script (on Unix, use

-• If you encounter some wonkiness with the inclusion of pear libraries, make sure there isn’t some .pearrc file with vestigial configuration settings messing with you.
+file has got the correct pear installation path in its include path. - If you encounter some wonkiness with the inclusion of pear libraries, make sure there isn’t some